History of New Italy, New South Wales: Heritage listing

 The New Italy school site as part of the New Italy Settlement Landscape is of state significance as evidence of a settlement built through the tenacity, forbearance and technical skills (esp. horticultural and architectural) of a unique group of Australian settlers.
 It is also significant to those displaced Italian migrants who were allowed assisted passage to Australia by Sir Henry Parkes after the ill-fated Marquis de Rays expedition of 1881.

-Linked to this surviving archaeological heritage both by location and trust management by descendants of these early settlers is the current New Italy Museum Complex.
-This museum complex stands as a vibrant and living monument to the important contributions made by these (and other) Italian migrants to the past and present cultural and social identity of the North Coast region and the whole state of NSW.
+The New Italy Museum Complex, managed by the descendants of the area's early settlers and connected to the remaining archaeological heritage, serves as a dynamic and enduring tribute.
+It honors the significant contributions of Italian migrants, both historically and presently, to the cultural and social identity of the North Coast region and the entire state of New South Wales.

-Moreover, the Museum complex is a continuing celebration of multicultural Australia and the important links forged between the Italian and wider Australian community.
+The Museum complex is a continuing example of multicultural Australia and the links forged between the Italian and wider Australian community.
 The ongoing patronage of the site by Italian and non Italian local and state dignitaries is evidence of the esteem in which the heritage of New Italy is held by the broader community.
-The commitment and co-operation of various groups in maintaining and developing the museum complex and school sites as well as the broader New Italy landscape by numerous community groups and individuals provides a continuity of partnership between the Italian and non-Italian community which began when the Italian settlers first arrived.
+The commitment and co-operation of various groups in maintaining and developing the museum complex and school sites as well as the broader New Italy landscape provides a continuity of partnership between the Italian and non-Italian community which began when the Italian settlers first arrived.

 New Italy Settlement was listed on the New South Wales State Heritage Register on 9 August 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The sites are physical evidence of an early and possibly first area of Italian settlement in country New South Wales and the ongoing Italian presence through the museum site provide a continuity of Italian association with the settlement.
 The impact of government policies towards immigration, assimilation education and government support for commercial enterprise are reflected in the manner by which the settlers were initially separated, their later acquisition of land and the varying success of the activities carried out at the settlement.

 The sites are also evidence late nineteenth century colonisation activities by private individuals, in this case the Marquis de Ray expedition.